 EVIDENCE-BASED PRACTICE

-"Not all mental health treatments are equally effective, and it helps to be educated when searching for a therapist."
+"Not all mental health treatments are equally effective, and it helps to be educated when searching for a therapist."- Association for Behavioral and Cognitive Therapies

-Cognitive Behavioral Therapy
+Cognitive Behavioural Therapy

-Cognitive behavioral therapy (CBT) is a short-term, goal-oriented treatment that takes a practical approach to helping clients.
+Cognitive behavioural therapy (CBT) is a short-term, goal-oriented treatment that takes a practical approach to helping clients.
 Its goal is to identify and change unhelpful patterns of thinking and behavior that keep people stuck.

 CBT is different from many other therapeutic approaches because it focuses on the ways that a person's cognitions (thoughts), emotions, and behaviors are connected and affect one another.
 Because emotions, thoughts, and behaviors are all linked, CBT approaches allow therapists to intervene at different points in the cycle.